kentris/PGCDiscordBot/README.md

 # PGCDiscordBot
 This is a first dive into writing a Discord Bot.
 The motivation for this Bot was to provide the necessary URL links relevant to League of Legends champions, their moveset, and recommended build for ARAM.
+However, additional functionality will be added to this bot as desirable features are brought forward.

 ## How to Use
 The following commands are supported by the PGC Discord Bot